severalnines/docs/user-guide/admin_settings.rst

 +-------------------------------+-----------------+----------+

 * **Add new integration**
-	* Open the service integration configuration wizard.
+	* Opens the service integration configuration wizard.

 * **Select service**
 	* Pick a service that you want to configure.
 Different service requires different set of options.